MustafaiHUB/Hackathon/README.md

 ---

 # Pyhton Setup
+### please use the following api-key for general testing purposes:""
 Please move the pyhton code to a seperate folder OR to your python environment.
 This project includes Python code for AI functionalities.

 ### 1. Create and activate a virtual environment